Renuka-3/Family_microbiome/README.md

 # Family microbiome
-## The present study investigates the differences in skin microbiota taxonomic diversity and composition within and between families.
-The study involves 72 healthy individuals from fifteen families, spanning three generations. ##
+## The present study involved seventy-two individuals from fifteen families in two geographical regions of Maharashtra, India.
+This study underscores the diversity and commonalities in skin microbiota composition within and between families. ##

 ### Family data analysis